maidsafe/sn-node-manager/README.md

 Running the command with no arguments will stop every installed node that is not already stopped.
 The peer ID or service name can be used to start a specific service.

 If started again, the node's data and peer ID will be retained.

+### Remove

+- Command: `remove`
+- Description: Removes a `safenode` service.
+- Options:
+  - `--peer-id`: Peer ID of the service to remove.
+Optional.
+  - `--service-name`: Name of the service to remove.
+Optional.
+  - `--keep-directories`: Set this flag to keep the node's data and log directories.
+Optional.
+- Usage: `safenode-manager remove [OPTIONS]`

+This command must run as the root user on Linux/macOS and the Administrator user on Windows.

+Removes the node and its data/log directories.
+The node must be stopped before running this command.

 ## License